raspberrypilearning/astro-pi-guide/software.md

 # Astro Pi: software setup

-This guide assumes you have an SD card with loaded with NOOBS/Raspbian.
+This guide assumes you have an SD card loaded with NOOBS/Raspbian.
 If not, see [the Downloads section](http://www.raspberrypi.org/downloads/) to download NOOBS/Raspbian and use the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/) for help with installation.

 [Connect](assemble.md) your Astro Pi HAT and boot it up.